 Gradually and over time, these Jesuit priests’ Vietnamese Latin alphabet system became Vietnam’s main alphabet.
 From about 111 BC to parts of the early 20th Century, Vietnamese wrote literature in the Vietnamese form of Chinese characters known as “Nôm.”
 In Vietnam today, very few people can still read the “Nôm” script.

-The Vietnamese language used the Latin alphabet because of these Jesuit priests who came to Vietnam with the main objective to convert the Vietnamese to Christianity.
+The Vietnamese language used the Latin alphabet because of these Jesuit priests who came to Vietnam to convert the Vietnamese to Christianity.
 Transliterating the Vietnamese language into Latin script made it easier for western priests and missionaries to learn the Vietnamese language.

 The Portuguese Jesuit Priests created the Vietnamese alphabet based on the Latin alphabet.
-What is so interesting about the Vietnamese alphabet is that it uses many things which are standard to a Latin alphabet.
+The Vietnamese alphabet is so interesting because it uses many things standard to a Latin alphabet.

-Here are some characteristics about the Vietnamese Latin-base alphabet:
+Here are some characteristics of the Vietnamese Latin-base alphabet: